Adopted July 23, 2014

 Section 5.5 Committees of the Members

 (a) From time to time, the Board may establish Member Committees in addition to the Technical Steering Committee and End-User Committee (as described in paragraphs (b) and (c) below).
 Membership attendance and voting rights in all Member Committees shall be as specified in Article II.
 Unless otherwise specified in these By-laws or by the Board, each Member Committee may have such sub-committees, working groups and special interest groups as from time to time may be approved by such Member Committee, within the strategic direction established by the Board (each a “Working Group”).

-(b) A Technical Steering Committee of the ODP shall be established consisting of (i) a project lead from each core project, (ii) if not otherwise represented, for such period as may be established by the Board and to the extent a Platinum member is not otherwise represented on the Technical Steering Committee, a representative designated by each of the Platinum Members, subject to Section 2.3(g); and (iii) such number of individuals to be elected by the active committers as may be specified and under such procedures as may from time to time be approved by the Board.
+(b) A Technical Steering Committee (the “TSC”) of the ODP shall be established consisting of (i) a project lead from each core project, (ii) if not otherwise represented, for such period as may be established by the Board, a representative designated by each of the Platinum Members, subject to Section 2.3(c); and (iii) such number of individuals to be elected by the active committers as may be specified and under such procedures as may from time to time be approved by the Board.
 If an event occurs causing a non-designated TSC member associated with a given Platinum Member to join the TSC, the designated TSC member must step down immediately, unless waived by a Super Majority Vote of the Board prior to the precipitating event and for a specified amount of time, not to exceed one year.
 After such specified amount of time the designated TSC member must step down, unless the waiver is renewed.
 The operation of the Technical Steering Committee shall be governed by the rules of process of such Committee as from time to time approved by the Board.
 The Technical Steering Committee shall be under the leadership of a Technical Steering Committee Chair elected by the Technical Steering Committee, who shall serve at the pleasure of the Technical Steering Committee and the Board.
 The Technical Steering Committee Chair may attend meetings of the Board, but may not vote at such meetings.
 The Technical Steering Committee Chair shall be elected annually with no term limits.

 Section 6.1 Officers